llctrautmann/Obsidian/000 Concepts/Orthogonality.md

 - It is important to note, that a different [[Inner Products|inner product]] will yield a different answer.
 So orthonormality is determined by the type of [[Inner Products|inner product]].

+## Noteworthy
+- The Gram-Schmidt Technique allows the conversion of every square matrix into an orthogonal materix [^2].

 # References

 > [!PDF|yellow] [[Thomas2018.pdf#page=16&selection=220,10,221,68&color=yellow|Thomas2018, p.16]]